-Managing a claim and return to work
+Managing a claim and return-to-work collaborative planning

 The goal of managing a claim is to return the worker to a productive working life.
 This requires the active participation of the worker, the employer and the health care community, working with the WCB in a co-operative relationship.